byoung22/humane-reader/README.md

 ### Technologies Used

-* Chrome Extension API: The extension leverages the Chrome Extension API to interact with the browser, extract text from webpages, and provide a seamless user experience.
+* `Chrome Extension API`: The extension leverages the Chrome Extension API to interact with the browser, extract text from webpages, and provide a seamless user experience.
-* Flask: The backend server is built using Flask, a lightweight web framework for Python, to handle the audio generation requests from the extension.
+* `Flask`: The backend server is built using Flask, a lightweight web framework for Python, to handle the audio generation requests from the extension.
-* TTS (Text-to-Speech) Library: The extension utilizes the TTS library, which offers a collection of pre-trained text-to-speech models capable of generating natural-sounding speech in multiple languages and voices.
+* `TTS (Text-to-Speech) Library`: The extension utilizes the TTS library, which offers a collection of pre-trained text-to-speech models capable of generating natural-sounding speech in multiple languages and voices.
-* HTML/CSS/JavaScript: The extension's user interface is built using HTML, CSS, and JavaScript, providing an intuitive and responsive experience for users.
+* `HTML/CSS/JavaScript`: The extension's user interface is built using HTML, CSS, and JavaScript, providing an intuitive and responsive experience for users.

 # Installation